Edit

 This section, method, or task contains steps that tell you how to modify the registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.
 For more information, see How to back up and restore the registry in Windows.

-If you want to choose which DNS server does not add NS records corresponding to themselves to any Active Directory-integrated DNS zone, use Registry Editor (Regedt32.exe) to configure the following registry value on each affected DNS server:
+Similar to method 1, pick a number of DCs you want to have present with an NS record for the zones they host.
+For the DNS servers you don't want to add NS records corresponding to themselves to any AD-integrated DNS zone, use Registry Editor (Regedt32.exe) to configure the following registry value on each affected DNS server:

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\DNS\Parameters